cheeseonamonkey/CryptIt-ObsidianPlugin/README.md

 4. The selected text will be encrypted and replaced:
 	![Pasted image 20220102195003](https://user-images.githubusercontent.com/54555500/147898278-1fa5c4f2-1b9e-4298-ac9a-e7acc4ebe67c.png)

-	*(the `cryptoKey` will be generated, and prepended to the top of the encrypted text)*
+    - the `cryptoKey` will be generated, and prepended to the top of the encrypted text, nested in comments (\%\%)

-5. Your text is now encrypted, and your dirty secrets safe!   :)
+5. Your text is now encrypted, and your secrets safe!

 	![Pasted image 20220102195129](https://user-images.githubusercontent.com/54555500/147898346-b58982f2-ab9c-4fec-b55a-3734643c5420.png)

 Note that if you have *File Recovery* or some simliar plugin enabled, versions of your unencrypted text may have been backed up.